Euclidae/Tic-Tac-Toe-Clone-in-SFML/README.md

 ### Files

-* **Board.hpp/cpp:** Represents the game board, handles game logic, and determines the winner.
 * **Game.hpp/cpp:** Maintains the game state, handles player turns, and updates the game board.
-* **Graphics.hpp/cpp:** Handles all graphical aspects of the game, including drawing the board, pieces, and messages.
 * **InputManager.hpp/cpp:** Manages input from the player (mouse clicks).
 * **main.cpp:** The entry point of the application.
 * **SFML headers:** Required SFML headers for graphics, window, and system.